dankamongmen/notcurses/TERMS.md

 Thus emitting `setaf` with an RGB value close to black can result, when using `xterm-direct`'s `setaf` and `rgb` definitions, in a bright ANSI color.

+## Problematic characters

+Some characters seem to cause problems with one terminal or another.
+These are best avoided until the problems are better understood:

+* '­' U+00AD SOFT HYPHEN (some terminals allocate it a cell, some don't)
+* '܏' U+070F SYRIAC ABBREVIATION MARK
+* '۝' U+06DD ARABIC END OF AYAH
+* '࣢' U+08E2 ARABIC DISPUTED END OF AYAH
+* '﷽' U+FDFD ARABIC LIGATURE BISMILLAH AR-RAHMAN AR-RAHEEM
+    '